hadefuwa/rpi-demo-3/DEPLOYMENT.md

 - Verify `sw.js` is in root of `dist/`
 - Check service worker registration in `index.html`
 - Clear browser service worker cache

+#### 5. GitHub Pages Shows README Instead of App
+**Error**: GitHub Pages displays README.md instead of index.html **Solution**:
+- Go to Settings → Pages
+- Change Source from "Deploy from a branch" to "GitHub Actions"
+- If using branch deployment, ensure `gh-pages` branch exists and has index.html
+- Check that `.nojekyll` file exists in deployed files

+#### 6. GitHub Actions Deployment Errors
+**Error**: "Looks like something went wrong!" in Actions **Solution**:
+- Check Actions tab for specific error messages
+- Ensure GITHUB_TOKEN has proper permissions
+- Verify all files exist in `dist/` after build
+- Check that `index.html` is in root of `dist/`

 ### Debug Steps